 So where is the best place to watch the parade?
 Just follow the noise from the drums and firecrackers to find the action.
 There is no one "best" place to view the parade.

-What to Expect During the Chinese New Year Parade
+What Kind of Weather to Expect During the Chinese New Year Parade

-When the weather is good, Chinatown businesses hang red paper lanterns along the streets.
+When the weather is good (in other words, no snow or rain falling) for a few days before the parade, Chinatown businesses hang red paper lanterns along the streets.

 Red symbolizes good luck and happiness in Chinese culture.